-Safety management is the top priority of the Group's day-to-day management.
-As one of the first batch of safety standardisation pilot enterprises in Changzhou, the Group has adhered to the strengthening of management processes with safety standardisation.
-Production safety was ensured through meticulous execution of the approval, monitoring and training of safety management personnel in respect of safety operation, constantly self-correction in the production process and implantation of the safety enhancement.
+Safety management is always the top priority of the Group's production management.
+In 2018, The Group focused on the improvement of the safety production management information system and the upgrading of the safety infrastructure.
+The Group passed the second-level safety production standardisation assessment of Jiangsu Province again in June 2018.
+The Group has always adhered to the strengthening of management processes with safety standardisation.
+Production safety was ensured through meticulous execution of the approval, monitoring and training of safety management personnel in respect of safety operation, constant self-correction in the production process and implantation of the safety enhancement.